-However, they are known to bark less than a lot of dogs, a trait many people like.
+However, they are known to bark less than many dogs, a trait many people like.
 This dog is usually energetic and deserves some time each day to be spent exercising.

 Broholmers can stand up to 30 inches in height.
 They can also weigh up to weights of 150 pounds when fully grown.

-If you need an obedient toy dog that won’t disappoint you, then you cannot ask for more than a Brussels griffon.
-They stand at just 10 inches and is full of loyalty, curiosity, and devotion.
+If you need an obedient toy dog that won’t disappoint you, you cannot ask for more than a Brussels griffon.
+They stand at just 10 inches, full of loyalty, curiosity, and devotion.
 They can weigh up to 10 pounds.

-If you are looking for a curious, loyal, and obedient pet, the Brussels Griffon may steal your heart.
+The Brussels Griffon may steal your heart if you are looking for a curious, loyal, and obedient pet.

 The bull terrier has its origin based in Britain.
 Its coat is dense and requires some attention when it comes to grooming.
 This dog is energetic, affectionate, confident as well as outgoing.
-They can, therefore, be well suited to serve as a companion dog.
+They can, therefore, be well suited to serve as companion dogs.